revaturelabs/interviewquestions/Java/OOP/Interfaces.md

   <summary><b>Show Answer</b> </summary>

-> Static methods are introduced in java 8 and static methods are added to intergrate helper methods into the interfce. if helper methods are created in a separate class it creates some problems with code cohesion.
+> Static methods are introduced in java 8 and static methods are added to intergrate helper methods into the interface insted of creating a new class and facing cohesion issues.

    </details>